top of page

 🛠️ 1.
 Prepare Thoroughly

-• Agenda: Circulate a detailed agenda at least a few days in advance.
-Include estimated times and stick to it.
+• Agenda: Circulate a detailed agenda a few days before the meeting.
+Make sure it includes estimated times for each item and stick to it as closely as possible.

 🧠 2.
 Set Ground Rules

-At the beginning of the meeting, calmly establish expectations:
+At the beginning of the meeting, it’s crucial to establish clear rules:

-• Everyone will be heard—but respectfully and one at a time.
+• Respectful Hearing: Ensure that everyone will get a chance to speak, but do so respectfully and one at a time.

 You can say: “To ensure a productive meeting, we’re going to follow the agenda, hear everyone respectfully, and stick to time limits.”